jondashkyle/soundcloud-archiver/readme.md

 - [x] add messaging to interface
 - [x] keep db of added dats with timestamps
 - [ ] setup a cron job to delete them after 15 minutes reading from db
+- [ ] notify completion of the archive

 ## scripts